agramian/github-redmine/README.md

 5. Modify the URL to point to the address and port of your server followed by "/redmine_hook" (ex: http://example.com:9494/redmine_hook)

 ###### Get your API access key
-1. Go to your redmine instance
+1. Go to your Redmine instance.
 2. Click the "My account" link.
 3. Create or show your "API access key" at the right.